Raihan-28011/ncc/README.md

 NoobC is a very minimal language with very limited capabilities.
 It has C like syntax, with slight touch of python.
 Very easy to learn and use.
 And also it is fast.

+## New Changes
+Date: 12.04.2021
+- Support for windows newline encoding
+- Support for windows console colors
+    - If now any error occurs, in windows, errors will be printind in colors as like linux
+- Removed all scanfs, so that msvc doesn't give any warnings

+## New Features
+- Support for prefix increment operator and prefix decrement operator
+- New ``string`` type
+- Support for string inputs
+- Support for local arrays
+- Runtime input error checking for integers and doubles

 # Syntax

 Very C like syntax, with some strict syntax rules.